Safety and Security

 - triage of injuries

-- The Emergency Notification System is the official way Mount Mercy will communicate with students in emergency or crisis situations.
+- The RAVE Emergency Notification System is the official way Mount Mercy will communicate with students in emergency or crisis situations.
 Student information, including cell phone numbers and home phone numbers that have been provided, and Mount Mercy email addresses are included in the institution’s Emergency Notification System, which will alert students via phone call, voice mail, text message and email to emergency information and instructions in the event of an incident on campus or in the Cedar Rapids area.
 Students are unable to unsubscribe to this service.
 All students must register at least two contact phone numbers (your own, plus a secondary number which may be a home number, family member or your “in case of emergency” contact).
 Student’s numbers will only be used for institutional purposes and will not be provided to outside vendors.
 Additional telephone and email may be included if you choose.

 Emergency Injuries and Illnesses